Execut3/CTF-WriteUps/2021/TMUCTF/Pwn/Security Code/README.md

 As u can see the value `AAAA` that we provided, is overwriten in location offset `%15$n`.
 This is our start point.

-### The rest detail of explit is written on codes below.
-Will try to make it more details later.
+### I tried to put more comments on exploit code below, But will try to make this writeup with more details later.

 The final exploit code to receive the flag: